 6. The program includes passive exercises to restore muscle-joint balance, resistance exercises, and endurance development and movements coordination.

 7. Fractional workouts are used with exercises for resistance and endurance in an energy-accumulating eccentric mode.
 This minimizes the likelihood of overload, fatigue, and muscle weakness, while maintaining daily activity.

 8. One of the key components of rehabilitation programs for patients with multiple sclerosis is improving walking function.
 Due to the fact that with multiple sclerosis large energy inputs are required for movement, loads with the inclusion of basic long multi-link muscle chains help optimize anti-gravity tensor systems, which makes walking more energy-saving.
 Keeping the walking skill, without leading to fatigue, they allow conducting training systematically and daily, supporting physical activity and expanding it.

-11. Specific spinal loads, chest, trunk, aimed at maintaining the body’s energy and energy distribution, are carried out in a pendulum cascade-wave biomechanical mode, supporting all functions of coordination, gait and balance.
+11. Specific spinal loads, chest, trunk, aimed at maintaining the body’s energy and the energy distribution, are carried out in a pendulum cascade-wave biomechanical mode, supporting all functions of coordination, gait and balance.

 12. The eccentric loads that form the basis of the rehabilitation program exclude the possibility of overheating.
 The patient can perform a set of exercises without worsening the general condition and sensory disturbances.

 13. Safety is ensured by the participation of a personal instructor who manages the training, setting the amplitude, effort and frequency of repetitions, eliminating the possibility of overload.

 14. The effectiveness and uniqueness of physical exercise is provided by the training equipment, designed for the patients rehabilitation of the multiple sclerosis.

 1. Development of a personal treatment and rehabilitation strategy;